espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19.md

     return  text
 ```

-Finaly we apply the preprocessing function to our dataset to generate a cleaned version for each abstract.
+Finally, we apply the preprocessing function to our dataset to generate a cleaned version for each abstract.

 ```python